LGBTQ Cultural Competence Training Approved for Washington, DC (As Per a Public Health Priorities Education for Nurses)

 - Regular preventive care and screening for uterine, breast, cervical, endometrial, and ovarian cancers

-- Programs for healthy weight and exercise
+- Resources for programs that promote healthy weight and exercise

 Transgender and Gender Diverse